 Don’t get me wrong, the fit can be good between James and Randle, but it’s not ideal.
 Randle could easily be somone who takes pressure off LeBron by creating baskets in the halfcourt via post ups and isolations or by using the extra defensive attention to create shots for teammates.
 But, on the flip side, telling Randle to stand in the corner as a floor spacer or to try to threaten the vertical plane as a roll man in the P&R is doing a disservice to him and his skill set while also reducing the the likelihood of the play being a success for LeBron as trigger-man.

 In saying all that, though, I still wanted Randle back badly.
 He will not be 24 years old until after the season starts.
 He was a #7 pick overall and was just beginning to tap into his vast potential.
-Another team will now benefit from the development leaps Randle is very likely to make as he enters to plays through his prime years.
+Another team will now benefit from the development leaps Randle is very likely to make as he enters and plays through his prime years.
 And, for the Lakers and as a fan, that is difficult to swallow.

 Yes, I had an affinity for Randle, but solely from how you manage a player and his value, this was executed poorly.
 But, here we are, and none of my complaining is going to make a difference.
 Sigh.